 - Always read the fine print – You should do this anyway with any large purchase, but it’s especially important when you’re buying a refurbished phone.
 A common red flag is a phone marked “as is”.
 Reading such fine print might reveal that you can’t return the phone or get a refund if anything isn’t working.

+What’s the best place to buy refurbished phones?
 There are actually plenty of places where you can purchase refurbished phones.
 They include well-known retailers, wireless carriers, and smartphone makers, along with companies that sell refurbished phones exclusively.

 Amazon – It’s not a shock to learn that Amazon, the world’s largest online retailer, is also a great place to shop for refurbished phones.
 Like Gazelle, Amazon buys old phones from consumers, offering Amazon gift cards as payment.
 It then resells the older phones after testing them and making them both work and look like new.
 They also come with at least a 90-day supplier warranty.